 Scholarship Information

-What emphasis will I find in the Computer Art program?
+What focus will I find in Electronic Art & Animation?

 What kind of computer do I need?